Eric-Souza/angular-products-crud/README.md

-# Angular Json Crud
+# Angular Products Crud

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.
+CRUD/UI system developed in Angular9 using json-server and angular-material.

 ## To run locally, execute the following commands: